-I wrote my first newspaper in elementary school and kept journals through high school (which my clever mother saved and handed over just as my own daughter reached teenhood).
-A undergraduate degree in English from Wake Forest University led to a grand adventure bartending and nannying in Europe for a year, where I found enough material to fill two more journals.
+Kristin got an early start in communications, producing her first newspaper in elementary school and later writing for her high school paper.
+A undergraduate degree in English from Wake Forest University led to a grand adventure bartending, nannying, and traveling solo in Europe for a year, where she found enough material to fill several notebooks.

-Writing has been an central part of every step of my career.
-I’ve drafted policy reports, testimony for college presidents and advocacy plans, including one that led to a major campus expansion.
-My portfolio includes speechwriting, from inaugural addresses to “State of the College” remarks.
-I’ve assisted presidents with opinion pieces and blog posts.
+This strategic communications work has been a central part of her career.
+She conceived and helped implement a number of advocacy plans, including one that led to a major campus expansion.
+Her portfolio includes policy reports and speechwriting, from inaugural addresses to “State of the College” remarks that garnered her an outstanding staff award at Montgomery College.
+Kristin assisted presidents with testimony, opinion pieces, and blog posts.

-Two of my proudest efforts: working with students to hone their own amazing stories and become advocates, and my 2015 New York Times story on the community college/real college divide.
-The emails and comments from community colleges students across the country blew me away.
+Kristin was proud to work with students to hone their own amazing stories and become advocates; that led to her New York Times story on the value of community colleges.
+The emails and comments from community colleges students across the country blew her away.
 It was a potent reminder that all people–no matter their backgrounds or stories–want to be seen, heard, and valued.
 Dr. Jill Biden called the piece “a must read.”

 During the pandemic, Kristin served as Vice President for Communications and Marketing at an economic development organization, where she worked on a campaign to tell the story of the thriving local and global life sciences companies choosing to call Montgomery County, MD home.
 She led communications and marketing for multiple pandemic grants, with over $22 Million awarded to thousands of restaurants, small firms and nonprofits.
 It was a time characterized by recovery, resiliency and results, and Kristin was proud to have been a part of it.

 As a consultant, Kristin helps clients translate stories into communications that resonate with policymakers, donors and the public.